mohasinkr/mohasinkr/README.md

 My name is Mohasin K Rahumathulla and I'm an udergrad student at Noorul Islam Centre for Higher Education (NICHE) majoring in Computer Science Engineering with Cloud Computing.
 My love for computers and technology started when I was a little kid, and after all these years I still have the same excitement to learn something new about technology!
 Open source = ❤
 #### 🌱 I’m currently learning :
+- Front-end Development(HTML and CSS)
 - Intermediate to Advance level JAVA
-- Datastructures and Algorithms
+- DataStructures and Algorithms

 #### 📝 Planning to get started on :
-- Learning Web Development (HTML,CSS and Javascript)
+- Learning Javascript and its related frameworks
-- Blockchain development

 #### :mailbox: Get in touch with me via :
 ![Twitter](https://img.shields.io/twitter/follow/ediblehazard?style=social)<br>